deCourier/vizAI/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 If you wish to just use our project, check out the project website.
+Read through the information.txt file for help on using the website.

 ### Prerequisites and Installing